pharo-contributions/file-dialog-transfered-to-newtools/README.md

 # File Dialog
-Pay attention this project has been merged into the https://pharo-spec/newtools
+Pay attention this project has been merged into https://pharo-spec/newtools